 Chai R. Feldblum

 Chai Feldblum is a long-time civil rights advocate and scholar.
 Chai played a leading role in drafting and negotiating the Americans with Disabilities Act of 1990 and later the ADA Amendments Act of 2008.
-As a law professor at Georgetown Law in Washington, DC for 18 years, Chai created a Federal Legislation Clinic where she and her students helped non-profit organizations advance their legislative social justice goals.
+As a law professor at Georgetown Law in Washington, DC, Chai created a Federal Legislation Clinic where she and her students helped non-profit organizations advance their legislative social justice goals.
+She also founded and directed Workplace Flexibility 2010, a consensus-building project to advance opportunities in the workplace.

 Back to Biography